Top 10 waterfalls of Guyana

 Realm of waterfalls

-In eastern Venezuela, Guyana and very north of Brazil are located numerous spectacular waterfalls, including the tallest waterfall in the world - Angel Falls.
+In the eastern Venezuela, Guyana and very north of Brazil are located numerous spectacular waterfalls, including the tallest waterfall in the world - Angel Falls.

 There is no other place in the world similar to this spectacular realm of waterfalls.
 This place has its own specific, unique fundament - Roraima Formation.